learnk8s/learnk8s.io/src/advancedKubectl/content.md

 ### Use plugins

-Kubectl allows to intall plugins that can be invoked like native command.
-You can, for example, install a *kubectl-foo* plugin and then invoke it as `kubectl foo`.
+Kubectl allows to intall plugins that can be invoked like native commands.
+You can, for example, install a plugin named *kubectl-foo* and then invoke it as `kubectl foo`.

-> Kubectl plugins will be described in detail in a [later section](#6-extend-kubectl-with-plugins).
+> Kubectl plugins will be described in detail in a [later section of this article](#6-extend-kubectl-with-plugins).

 Wouldn't it be nice to be able to change the current context and namespace like that?
 For example, running `kubectl ctx` to change the context and `kubectl ns` to change the namespace?